Copy users to new projects

 - Added a plugin hook for Project#copy.

-#1 Updated by Stephanie Collett over 9 years ago
+#1 Updated by Stephanie Collett about 13 years ago

 +1.
 This would be nice in our project environment.
 However, allowing subprojects to have the same users/permissions as the parent project would be +2.
 Adding new people to projects and subprojects takes a lot of time and is error prone.
 If there was a way to link subproject users/permissions to parent project users/permissions, then new users would only need to be added once.

-#2 Updated by Ewan Makepeace almost 9 years ago
+#2 Updated by Ewan Makepeace over 12 years ago

 There are so many usability issues with the handling of workflows and users that it is hard to know where to begin.
 In general the Ajax aspects of the UI seem to encourage a style where each change is sent one at a time (rather slow) rather than checking a dozen checkboxes and hitting Submit.